oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   Special bond kernel module defined by Open vSwitch could be supported as well,
 *   Additionally, other capabilities like QoS and portMirroring could be leveraged.

+The assistance of iproute2 configurator would be needed to set ip addresses on ovs-configured interfaces.

 #### NetworkManager configurator (persistent and non-persistent, via temp. connections)

 NetworkManager provides a D-Bus endpoint that could be used from Python to set up (once support for all of them stabilizes):